Med Spa Google Ads: Get More Bookings in 2026

 Review these metrics weekly during your first 60 days.
 After that, a thorough monthly review with weekly spot checks keeps your campaigns healthy and growing.

-Sky Highway Marketing provides every client with a monthly performance dashboard built specifically around med spa metrics — so you always know exactly what your ads are generating, not just what they’re spending.
+Sky Highway Marketing builds a monthly performance dashboard for med spas specifically around med spa metrics — so you always know exactly what your ads are generating, not just what they’re spending.

 Scroll to Top